Shubham-19/Games/Smarty Tanks/README.md

 # Smarty Tanks

 This is a game that I developed as a project in my college.
+In this you'll be competing against an artificially intelligent BOT, that will never miss your tank.

 The function 'gameIntro' won't work as there was a image file that I can't find, so keep that line commented in the code.
 Also, there are some more comments in the code that I used while debugging the code, so you can also avoid them.